jbosstm/quickstart/XTS/ssl/README.md

 ## Tab 1

-Obtain WildFly master and make two copies of the distribution.
+Obtain WildFly main and make two copies of the distribution.
 One for the client and one for the server.

     git clone https://github.com/wildfly/wildfly.git
     mvn clean install -DskipTests -f wildfly/pom.xml